-The irods-icat package installs a local unix service account and group named 'irods' and the iRODS binaries.
+The irods-icat package installs the iRODS binaries and management scripts.

-An additional database plugin is required which installs the dependencies for database connections and a short setup script that will prompt for database connection information and then configure the iCAT Server.
+An additional database plugin is required which installs the dependencies for database connections.
 Database connection information about an existing database is expected to be provided to iRODS (see Database Setup Example). iRODS does not create or manage a database instance itself, just the tables within the database.